xpqz/jswc/docs/Discussion/Differences.md

 # Images and ImageLists

-Images are handled differently - all images must be made available as image files that can be loaded by a web browser.
+Images are handled differently - all images must be made defined by image files that can be loaded by a web browser.
 See [Images](Images.md) for details.

 # Temporary Limitations